stimulus-use/stimulus-use/docs/application.md

 ## Application

-Global mixinw and controllers to enhance your application controller.
+Global mixins and controllers to enhance your application controller.

 | Mixin| Description |
 |------|-------------|